AmandaGouveia/hello-world/README.md

 # Hello!
-I'm learning to use git and organizing some notes here.
+I'm learning to use github and organizing some notes here.
 ## Me
 I love to program, but it's always been a hobby for me.
 I'd like to organize myself and get some focus and maybe do something more in the area.

-I'm especially interested in Data Science and am studying it with DataQuest.io.
+I'm especially interested in Data Science and am studying it with http://DataQuest.io.
 ## Languages I Speak
 - Python
 - PHP